Back To CourseMusic 101: Intro to Music

 Most instruments and voices actually produce a series of frequencies, which together are called overtones or, more specifically, the harmonic series.
 Each instrument or voice has its own set of overtones, and the combination of these sound waves give the instrument or voice its characteristic sound.
 Whether it's a professional violinist drawing the bow across the strings, a beginner band student crashing cymbals together, or even a fork hitting the floor in a busy restaurant, the specific harmonic frequencies hit our ears, and we are able to identify the sound almost instantly.
 But how can we describe the character of what we're hearing?

-Instruments in the orchestra can be described the same way.
+Tone color can be described in many ways.
 When we hear a violin, the timbre is different from that of a trumpet.
 We might say that the trumpet sounds 'brassy or bright,' where the violin could be described as 'light and delicate.'
 We can even make distinctions between instruments of the same family.
 A flute might sound 'clear, round, and light,' while the oboe would sound 'nasal, pointed, or piercing.'
 A trombone might sound 'round, bright, and metallic,' while the French horn sounds 'dark, thick, and warm.'
 It is important to note that pitch, rhythm, and volume are separate from timbre.
 These aspects are important to music, but they are measured differently.